Oskar Halecki

-Oskar Halecki (26 May 1891 – 17 September 1973) was a Polish historian, social and Catholic activist.
-Doctor Honoris Causa of the Polish University Abroad (1973).
+Oskar Halecki (26 May 1891 – 17 September 1973) was a Polish Catholic historian and social activist who was made a doctor honoris causa of the Polish University Abroad (1973).

 Life and career

-Halecki, whose first name is sometimes spelled Oscar in English-language sources, was born in Vienna to a Polish officer serving in the Austrian Army.
-His father, Oscar Chalecki-Halecki, achieved the rank of lieutenant field-marshal.
-His mother was Leopoldina deDellimanic.
+Halecki, whose first name is sometimes spelled "Oscar" in English-language sources, was born in Vienna.
+His father, Oscar Chalecki-Halecki, was a Polish officer who served in the Austrian Army and achieved the rank of lieutenant field-marshal, and his mother was Leopoldina deDellimanic.

-After graduating with a doctorate from the Jagiellonian University (1909–1913), he served briefly as a research assistant to Bronisław Dembiński in Warsaw, before continuing his education at the University of Vienna (1914–1915).
+After graduating with a doctorate from the Jagiellonian University (1909–1913), Haleckiserved briefly as a research assistant to Bronisław Dembiński in Warsaw and continued his education at the University of Vienna (1914–1915).
 He secured his first teaching position in 1915 as a docent at his alma mater, the Jagiellonian University.
-He was disqualified from military service due to poor eyesight.
-In his early years, Halecki wore pince-nez, which combined with his mustache gave him an aristocratic appearance.
-Halecki moved to the Warsaw University in 1918, where he was appointed to a chair of East European history.
+He was disqualified from military service from poor eyesight.
+In his early years, Halecki wore pince-nez, which, combined with his mustache, gave him an aristocratic appearance.
+Halecki moved to Warsaw University in 1918, where he was appointed to a chair of Eastern European history.

-After the Armistice was signed, Halecki was appointed secretary general of a committee of experts attached to the Polish Delegation at the Paris Peace Conference.
-Even though he had been appointed as dean of the Faculty of Philosophy at the Jagiellonian (1920), Halecki spent a decade in international service.
-In 1921, he was appointed as a member of the League of Nations Secretariat in Geneva, where he spent three years organising that body's Committee on Intellectual Co-operation.
-He then spent a year in Paris as Chief of the University Section in the league's Institute on Intellectual Co-operation and then spent several years working on its various commissions.
-After a ten-year absence, Halecki returned to his professorship at the University of Warsaw until 1939 during which he also served as dean of the Faculty of Humanities (1930–1931).
-In 1938, he went to the United States as a visiting scholar of the Kosciuszko Foundation, giving over forty lectures at colleges and universities.
+After the Armistice was signed, Halecki was appointed secretary general of a committee of experts attached to the Polish delegation at the Paris Peace Conference.
+Even though he had been appointed as dean of the Faculty of Philosophy at the Jagiellonian University (1920), Halecki spent a decade in international service.
+In 1921, he was appointed as a member of the League of Nations Secretariat in Geneva, where he spent three years organising that body's International Committee on Intellectual Cooperation.
+Halecki then spent a year in Paris as Chief of the University Section in the International Institute on Intellectual Co-operation and spent several years working on its various commissions.
+After a ten-year absence, he returned to his professorship at the University of Warsaw until 1939 and meanwhile served as dean of the Faculty of Humanities (1930–1931).
+In 1938, he went to the United States as a visiting scholar of the Kosciuszko Foundation and gave over forty lectures at colleges and universities.